When you start investing, the first tax tip is to understand the impact of your capital gains or capital loss on your portfolio.

 Your result now depends on this last simple math equation :)

-• A negative number represent a capital loss
+- A negative number represents a capital loss

 Feel free to look at the Canada Revenue Agency’s (CRA) information on the topic.